VOLCANIC

 White also described 7 named geysers on the field in more detail, as well as two unnamed ones.
 Beowawe Geyser was the most prominent and the largest of all.
 It erupted for 2 minutes to a height of 8-10 m (26-33 feet) at an interval of 30 minutes or longer.
 The same interval was found for Spitfire Geyser, which reached a height of 3-5 m (10-16 feet).
 Another large geyser was called Teakettle Geyser, spouting water form two vents up to 5 m (16 feet) into the air at an interval about 6 minutes.

 White Flame Geyser exhibited cyclic activity and played every 7 minutes to a height of 1.3 m (4 feet).
 In contrast, the vent of Orange Spouter caught the eye for its bright color rather than for a strong or frequent play.
 A pile of sinter covered boulders was the reason for Pincushion Geyser’s name.
-The boulders were possibly implaced by Indians and formed six vents for the geyser to erupt.
+The boulders were possibly implaced by Native Americans and formed six vents for the geyser to erupt.
 Frying Pan Geyser was splashing up to 60 cm (2 feet) out of a large blue pool, sitting at the foot of the slope.
 A picture of Frying Pan Geyser, taken in 1983, can be seen here.
 Last but not least, one of the unnamed geysers on location was active during every of White's visits over the 12 years observation period, erupting for at least 10 minutes to a height of about 3 m (10 feet).

 There are bitter comments on the internet from people who observed the destruction or even tried to prevent it back in the 1950s.
 Most of them come to the conclusion that the people and the state of Nevada lost a gem of nature and all the economical chances coming with a unique nature reserve.
 On the other hand, they got an inferior, temporally limited energy source to a benefit of a few.

-Nearly the same sad history applied to the Steamboat Springs, the third largest geyser field of North America, 14 km (9 mi) south of Reno in Nevada.
-On three sinter terraces, Lower, Main, and High Terrace, 25 geysers were recorded.
 Up until 1860, one of them spouted up to 25 m (80 feet) high.
 Thereafter, an increasing utilization of hot water diminished the power of the geysers, but at least 21 of them remained active until 1987.
 Then the State of Nevada allowed a company to exploit geothermal energy near the geyser field, which lowered the water table drastically and ceased all geyser activity, probably forever.
+After the start of the exploitation, High Terrace and Main Terrace have been closed to the public and still are today.
 In contrast to Yellowstone and to Beowawe, none of the geysers at Steamboat Springs had been officially named, instead numerical codes were used, introduced by Donald E. White.

 Back to top